Should You Use a Resume Builder?

 The four main ways to make a resume are to create your own from scratch, use a template, use a resume builder service, or to hire a professional to create a resume for you.
 Each method has its own pros and cons, and it all comes down to how much time, effort, and/or money you want to invest as well as how unique and professional you want your resume to be.

 If you’ve decided that a resume builder is the best option for you, consider Jobseeker’s professional resume creation tool.
-It allows you to choose from a library of style templates, select your own color scheme and fonts, choose which sections to include and in what order, and try out different layouts.
+It allows you to choose from a library of style resume templates, select your own color scheme and fonts, choose which sections to include and in what order, and try out different layouts.
 Then, download your polished resume instantly.
 You can also create a coordinating cover letter, find and apply for jobs, and manage all of your applications in one place.